Jesserc/RESP-array-parser/README.md

 ## Features

 - Parse RESP commands from a buffered reader
-- Extract and return command arguments
+- Extract and return command and arguments as a slice
-- Basic support for RESP bulk strings
+- Basic support for RESP array of bulk strings